ready. You are currently on: Metadata: Population by nationality

 Definitions

-Number of inhabitants per nationality group on 1st January of the year: the numbers are compared to the total number of inhabitants on 1st January of the year.
+Number of inhabitants by nationality group on 1 January of the year: the numbers are set off against the total number of inhabitants on 1 January of the year.

-Persons with Belgian nationality: persons with current Belgian nationality, including persons with dual nationality including the Belgian nationality.
+Persons with Belgian nationality: persons with current Belgian nationality, including those with dual nationality including Belgian nationality.

-Persons of foreign nationality: persons without current Belgian nationality.
+Persons with foreign nationality: persons without current Belgian nationality.
 This group can be further divided by nationality or nationality group.

 In general, a distinction can be made between foreigners with a nationality of one of the EU countries and foreigners with a non-EU nationality.
 Those 2 groups can be further divided into more detailed groups: